greenboxal/doggohub/doc/development/merge_request_performance_guidelines.md

 **Summary:** merge requests **must not** increase memory usage unless absolutely necessary.

-A merge request must not increase the memory usage of GitLab by more than the absolute bare minimum required by the code.
+A merge request must not increase the memory usage of DoggoHub by more than the absolute bare minimum required by the code.
 This means that if you have to parse some large document (e.g. an HTML document) it's best to parse it as a stream whenever possible, instead of loading the entire input into memory.
 Sometimes